What Do I Need to Know Before I Apply?

 Final High School Transcripts

-Applicants who are admitted and who confirm their intention to enroll at the UW through the Academy will be required to send a final high school transcript to the UW admissions office that includes second semester of the 10th grade year.
+Applicants who are admitted and who confirm their intention to enroll at the UW through the Academy will be required to send a final high school transcript to the UW Admissions office and to the Robinson Center that includes second semester of the 10th grade year.
 Final transcripts should be submitted as soon as the spring term of the sophomore year is complete and coursework and grades have been recorded on the transcript(s), but no later than July 15.